hilite-developer-site/hilite-developer-site.github.io/assets.md

 ## Assets

-Routes relating to branding assets that organizations can use for UGVC Pre/Post roll etc.

-## List assets

-    DESCRIPTION: returns a list of all assets for an organization
+[//]: # ('GET      /v1/assets'                     : 'v2/AssetController.findAll', // returns a list of all assets for an organization)
-    METHOD: GET
-    URL: /v2/assets?token=<API TOKEN>

-## Initiate upload

-    DESCRIPTION: hands down a signed put URL that is then used for uploading files to S3
+[//]: # ('POST     /v1/assets/initiateUpload'      : 'v2/AssetController.initiateUpload', // hands down a signed put URL that is then used for uploading files to S3)
-    METHOD: POST
-    URL: /v2/assets/initiateUpload

-## Complete upload

-    DESCRIPTION: post s3 upload, creates an asset record
+[//]: # ('POST     /v1/assets/completeUpload'      : 'v2/AssetController.completeUpload', // post s3 upload, creates an asset record)
-    METHOD: POST
-    URL: /v2/assets/completeUpload

-## Delete asset

-    DESCRIPTION: removes an asset (non destructively)
+[//]: # ('DELETE   /v1/assets/:id'                 : 'v2/AssetController.destroy', // removes an asset (non destructively))
-    METHOD: 'DELETE
-    URL: /v2/assets/:id